kisonecat/cauchy-sequence-game/README.md

 This is a computer partner for the Cauchy Sequence Game.

+A javascript version of this game is available at https://github.com/kisonecat/cauchy.quest

 ## Recorded demos

 You can watch a couple short games being played at